Backchannel vs Meetily

 docker compose up --build, add a Gemini API key (or a

-quickstart is honest that the first
+The quickstart is honest

-multi-user server once it is up.
+is a shared, multi-user server once it is up.

 Common questions